crashnaut/crashnaut.com/blog/nix-flakes-for-sdet-setup/index.md

 ~2GB initially.
 Use `nix-collect-garbage` to clean old generations.

 **Works with Docker?**
 Yes!
-Docker/OrbStack is included in the config.
+OrbStack is included on Mac (faster and lighter than Docker Desktop).
+Linux uses native Docker.

 ---